|Study location||Hungary, Eger|

 A relevant portfolio is required.

-previous musical background; sound track of the applicants vocal/instrumental skill
+Applicants have to present their portfolio (C.V.; previous musical background; sound track of the applicants vocal/instrumental skill)

 The admission procedure consits of the following parts:

-The Centre for International Relations will contact all applicants to set up a suitable time for the online interview (Skype, GoogleChat).
-Applicants will be interviewed by appointed staff members from the Department and the Centre for International Relations.
+Online interview: The University will contact all applicants to set up a suitable time for the online interview.
+Applicants will be interviewed by appointed staff members from the Department and the international office.
 Professors will check the applicant’s preliminary knowledge of the chosen study area and motivation.
-The Centre for International Relations will check the language skills and intercultural competences of the applicant.
+The international office will check the language skills and intercultural competences of the applicant.

 The admission decision is based on the following results: